cyrillOCR/Preprocessing/README.md

 ```
 {
   names: string[],
-  payloads: binary[],
+  payloads: string[],
   pName: string,
-  pPayload: binary
+  pPayload: string
   coords: int[][]
 }
 ```
-  It returns the names of the resulted images with their content from the PDF.
+  It returns the names of the resulted images with their content from the PDF encoded in base64.
 Pname is the name of the first image which is preprocessed(back-white) and the coordinates(upper-left and lower-right) of each character is stored in coords, which is a list of borders.